Where to Promote your Crowdfunding Campaign

 As a curated marketplace that helps you discover, save and buy awesome products the Gadget Flow also features unique Kickstarter and Indiegogo projects.
-With 6,000,000+ monthly visitors and over 500,000 social media followers, this is a great opportunity for you to promote your crowdfunding project to a larger audience.
+Gadget Flow reaches 25 million per month, this is a great opportunity for you to promote your crowdfunding project to a larger audience.
 We’ve worked with companies such as Sony and Polaroid as well as with some of the biggest crowdfunding projects such as Eight Smart Bed, Jamstik+, and many more.
 You can find more details and submit your product on The Gadget Flow here.

 This is a great place for backers to get exclusive deals on Kickstarter-funded projects.
 It helps backers keep an eye on which projects to jump in and which projects to consider rethinking before pledging.
 That way, this becomes a lucrative place for you to promote your project because of its strong backer base.
 The community in BackersHub is a genuine source of review and feedback from active crowdfunding site users for project backers and creators alike.